Thursday, September 9th, 2010

 Results of y-dna Testing

 Recent y-dna test results compared a descendant from this Peter Tatum "I" & "II" with two descendants of George Tatum (~1721).
-George's father may be the brother of Peter Tatum "I," who is Samuel Tatum (~1782) + wife Elizabeth.
-One descendant of James Tatum (~1755 – 1828) has only one mismatch in 67 markers.
-The other descendant of George Tatum on the Haley Tatum side, also scored only one mismatch in 67 markers.
-Both are excellent results for a common ancestor so many generations back in time.
+George's father may be the brother of our subject Peter Tatum "I" (~1705 to 1751+).
+One George Tatum (~1721) descendant – from the line of James Tatum (~1755 – 1828) has only one mismatch in 67 markers.
+The other George Tatum descendant - Haley Tatum line, also scored one mismatch in 67 markers.
+Both are excellent results linking to a common ancestor so many generations back in time.
 Results are available at www.familytreedna.com.

 (Prince George County, Virginia Records, Part 3, 1713-1728)

-6 July 1726 Virginia Land Grant in Prince George County to Peter Tatum, Jr., son of Nathaniel Tatum of Prince George County, 281 acres on the north side of Joseph's Swamp, ...below the trading path...up the side of a branch...to Mathew Lee's line.
+1726 July 6 – Prince George County: Virginia Land Grant in Prince George County to Peter Tatum, Jr., son of Nathaniel Tatum of Prince George County, 281 acres on the north side of Joseph's Swamp, ...below the trading path...up the side of a branch...to Mathew Lee's line.

 (Library of Virginia on-line Land Grants)

-Comment: Notice that Peter Tatum is written as Peter Tatum, Junior and he was the son of Nathaniel Tatum of Prince George County.
+Notice that Peter Tatum is written as Peter Tatum, Junior and he was the son of Nathaniel Tatum of Prince George County.
 There were two other Peter Tatums to consider.
-One was Peter Tatum (~1712) across the county line, son of Edward Tatum (~1670/80 – 1739), but Peter was younger and maybe not yet age 16 which is considered minimal taxable adult age.
-The other was Peter Tatum (ca1670/80), son of Nathaniel Tatum "II," (~1635-1640's) who would soon move to Brunswick County by 1728.
+One was Peter Tatum (~1710) across the county line, son of Edward Tatum (~1670/80 – 1739), but Peter is estimated to be younger.
+The other was Peter Tatum (ca1670/80), son of Nathaniel Tatum "II," (~1635-1640's) who would soon move to Brunswick County in 1728.

 (Prince George County Records 1713-1728, page 1009+)